TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Herdazian Vorinism is a heterodox variety of Vorinism which varies from the more orthodox variety.
 Little is known about Herdazian Vorinism, except that their doctrine, contrary to the orthodox, permits male literacy.

 ### Natan Vorinism
 Vorinism practiced by the Natan people also varies from the orthodoxy.
 Alongside the Almighty and the Heralds, they also worship the moons, with [[Nomon\|Nomon]] as the most important.
-They believe that these moons are sentient and are able to take human form.
-A myth in their faith speaks of how their people were born when an ancient queen named [[Tsa\|Tsa]] had children with the anthropomorphization of Nomon, thus granting them their blue skin.
+They believe that these moons are sentient and are able to take human form, and consider two to be female and one to be male.
+A myth in their faith speaks of how their people were born when an ancient queen named [[Tsa\|Tsa]] had children with Nomon, granting them their blue skin.
+Thus religious Natan people claim ancestry from Nomon himself.
 Many Vorin people consider them to be "almost pagan," and question their true devotion.
+They believe the moons all grace the night with their light, and call them "Great Celestial Ones" or "Great Ones of the Heavens."
+Nomon is the most venerated, but Mishim is seen as the most clever.
+Mishim is believed to always try to escape her duty.
+Nomon is seen as a masculine figure, whilst Mishim and Salas are seen as feminine.
+They believe that when the moons are largest, they pay particularly close attention to the actions of mortals.
+When not visible in the night sky, they believe that the moons spend their time celebrating, singing songs, and telling stories.
+They teach that celestial beings, such as the moons and starspren, speak in a language that would drive mortal men mad.

 ### Thaylen Vorinism
 Thaylen Vorinism is a heterodox form of Vorinism heavily mixed with various local beliefs, such as the [[Passions\|Passions]].
 They are considered half-pagan by much of the Vorin world, and Thaylen ardents struggle to prove their piety to orthodox church authorities.
 Men are permitted to read, and most women use gloves to cover their safehand.
 Some younger women don't cover the safehand altogether, although this is frowned upon by the more traditional segment of the Thaylen society.